Ambroza888/SwifttUnity/README.md

 # Launch a Unity Augmented Reality (AR) App from a SwiftUI iOS App.
-Just for reference, I am using: Xcode version 12.5, Unity version: 2019.4.26f1
+Just for reference, I am using:
+* Xcode version 12.5
+* Unity version: 2019.4.26f1
+* Also need Apple developer account (if not enroll [here](https://developer.apple.com/app-store/small-business-program/))
 ### [Limitations](https://docs.unity3d.com/Manual/UnityasaLibrary.html) of Using Unity as a Library in other applications
 * Starting with **Unity 2019.3**, you can use Unity as a Library in other applications by integrating your content and the Unity runtime components in a native platform project.
 This enables you to embed content that uses 3D or 2D real-time rendering
 , like AR